Agrograph/typescript-node-boilerplate/README.md

 ## Getting Started

 - Install all packages by running `yarn`
-- Run `yarn watch` to create a `dist` folder at the project root, this will compile TypeScript each time you save, so keep the terminal running.
+- Run `yarn dev` to create a `dist` folder at the project root, this will compile TypeScript each time you save, so keep the terminal running while writing code.
-- Next, in a new terminal, run `yarn dev` to start the nodemon server.

-Keep both terminal windows running as you write code.
-Each time you save, nodemon will rebuild automatically and restart the server.

 ## VS Code extensions to install